asv-soft/asv-drones-docs/overview/software-interface/settings-page-overview.md

 ![](images//settings-page-plugins-installed-error.png)

 #### Servers
-The page allows you to add a new plugin source or change an existing one (nuget by default)
+This section allows you to add a new plugin source or change an existing one (nuget by default)
 ![](images//settings-page-plugins-server.png)

-Click "Add" button at top-right corner to add a new source
+Click "Add" button at top-right corner to add a new source.
+To change an existing one click "Pen" button, and to delete - click "Cross" button.

 ![](images//settings-page-plugins-server-add.png)

 Example of usage:
-- Name - can be any what you want;
+- Name - any text;
-- URL Address - link to nuget server;
+- URL Address - link to a nuget server;
-- Username - username at your GitHub profile;
+- Username - username used to access your custom nuget source;
-- Password - token that you got for private server, or your own for public.
+- Password - password used to access your custom nuget source.